 “We fried them and then we froze them,” Gulick said.
 “Not all the dinosaurs died that day, but many dinosaurs did.”

 Researchers estimate the asteroid hit with the equivalent power of 10 billion atomic bombs of the size used in World War II.
 The blast ignited trees and plants that were thousands of miles away and triggered a massive tsunami that reached as far inland as Illinois.
-Inside the crater, researchers found charcoal and a chemical biomarker associated with soil fungi within or just above layers of sand that shows signs of being deposited by resurging waters.
+Inside the crater, researchers found charcoal and a chemical biomarker associated with soil fungi within or just above layers of sand that show signs of being deposited by resurging waters.
 This suggests that the charred landscape was pulled into the crater with the receding waters of the tsunami.

 Jay Melosh, a Purdue University professor and expert on impact cratering, said that finding evidence for wildfire helps scientists know that their understanding of the asteroid impact is on the right track.